 Rasgulla is a popular Bengali sweet and is also called as rosogolla.
 This Bengali rasgulla recipe will guide you in making soft and spongy rasgulla.

-Rasmalai is a popular Bengali sweet of cottage cheese balls soaked in thickened, sweetened milk that has been scented with cardamom and saffron.
+Rasmalai is a popular Bengali sweet of Indian cottage cheese (chenna or paneer) balls or discs soaked in thickened, sweetened milk that has been scented with cardamom and saffron.
 A creamy, melt in your mouth Indian dessert sweet.

 This easy (one-bowl!)
 Eggless Chocolate Cake is a simple vegan recipe you're sure to come back to time and again.
 Unbelievably soft and light, you won't believe that this decadent, chocolatey sponge cake is actually made with healthy whole wheat flour.

 A homemade Chocolate pudding that is deliciously quick to make with only 4 ingredients.
 This easy eggless chocolate pudding comes together in 15 minutes and with a few hours to set it.